 - What time do you want to put aside for learning new things?

-Step Three: Make effective us of tools and apps to help you stay on track
+Step Three: Make use of tools and apps to help you stay focused and on track

 - Brain storming topic ideas and headlines: The way to discover topics or subjects to write about for your blog is to brainstorm some potential ideas.
 This amazing post on JeffBullas.com will share with you some killer strategies for brainstorming post ideas.
 In addition I recommend checking out these powerful headline tools to help you get creative with your blog post headline titles.

 - Scheduling your content publication: A great tool to help you organise and schedule your blog content writing and posting, is the Editorial Calendar plugin here.

 - Promoting your blog posts: You can spend all your time crafting the perfect blog post, but if no one is coming to read it then what’s the point?
 To save you time and energy learning new ways to promote your blog content, download my free printable “7 Day Blog Post Promotion Checklist” here.
 An even better cheat sheet comes with my blog traffic strategy book here.

 - Managing your time: Finding time to write is one thing, finding time to do other blogging duties is another: You’ve got to find time to do things like blog commenting, marketing and promotion, blog maintenance etc. On top of that you’ve also got to respond to emails, put time aside to learn new things and all the rest of it.
 It’s all about being more organised, setting specific goals and prioritising your tasks.
 To help you do just that, check out Jeni Elliott’s post here, she shares 12 valuable time management tips for bloggers.

 Step Three: Avoid procrastination at all costProcrastination is the thief of time...Click To Tweet